b23prodtm/acake2php/INSTALL.md

 	cd myphpcms
 	git pull
 	git submodule update --init --recursive
-	./docker-compose-alias.sh -dns=domain.com -S -p=sqlrootpassword -t=testpassword -v $*
+	Scripts/docker-compose-alias.sh -dns=domain.com -v $*
 	cd ..

-If you saved the file as _startup.sh_  In bash follows : ```startup.sh --build -d up``` You can add more docker-compose parameters as arguments.
+If you saved the file as _startup.sh_  In bash follows : ```sh ./startup.sh up -d --build cakephp``` You can add more docker-compose parameters as arguments.
 Docker builds up a new container and pushes it in registry.
 It will eventually run the container as the startup script succeeds.